Functional PCA with Covariate Dependent Mean and Covariance Structure: DISCUSSION

-In future work we will explore ways to construct a map from Euclidean space to the Stiefel manifold, because the coefficient matrix $\mTheta_{*}$ (see (\ref{pre_coef_matrix})) lies on the Stiefel manifold.
-The Stiefel manifold has more structure than the symmetric positive semi-definite matrix manifold and optimization methods on the Stiefel manifold have been well developed, e.g., \cite{boothby1986introduction}, \cite{balogh2004some}, \cite{nishimori2005learning}, \cite{wen2013feasible}.
+Regarding further methodological development, one could construct a map from Euclidean space to the Stiefel manifold, as opposed to the symmetric positive semi-definite rank $r$ matrices (see \eqref{EC1}), because the underlying FPC coefficients matrix, denoted $\mTheta_{\vz}$, lies on the Stiefel manifold (where, more specifically, $\mTheta_{\vz}$ is such that $\vf(t,\vz)=\mTheta_{\vz}^T \vb(t)$).
+Indeed, the Stiefel manifold is a more frequently used structure than the symmetric positive semi-definite rank $r$ matrices, and optimization methods on the Stiefel manifold have been well developed, e.g., \cite{boothby1986introduction}, \cite{balogh2004some}, \cite{nishimori2005learning}, \cite{wen2013feasible}.
+There may be advantages to a Stiefel manifold based approach compared with our method proposed here, or vice versa, but this needs to be further investigated.